- What is a Certificate of Rehabilitation?

 Does a Certificate of Rehabilitation Restore the Right to Vote?

-No. But the good news is that in California the right to vote is only lost while a person is in custody or on parole after a felony conviction.
-If you out of custody and off parole, you can vote now.
+No. But, the good news is that in California the right to vote is only lost while a person is in custody or on parole after a felony conviction.
+If you are out of custody and off parole, you can vote now.
 (Of course, you need to register.)

 What rights are restored by a Certificate of Rehabilitation?